andrewwinters5000/klimakoffer/website/milestone5/milestone5_results.md

 ![Sparsity pattern of the Jacobian](/assets/milestone_results/milestone5_jacobian.png)

+\warn{We strongly suggest to first work on the solutions on your own/within your group without checking directly for the reference solutions.}

 ## Files Download

 The Python implementation of milestone 5 can be downloaded here (Julia version will be added soon):